Electronic waste: E-waste recycling workers

-For the details of health consequences of these chemical hazards, see also Electronic waste#Electronic waste substances.

 Informal and formal industries

-Informal e-recycling industry refers to small e-waste recycling workshops with few (if any) automatic procedures and personal protective equipment (PPE).
-On the other hand, formal e-recycling industry refers to regular e-recycling facilities sorting materials from e-waste with automatic machinery and manual labor, where pollution control and PPE are common.
-Sometimes formal e-recycling facilities dismantle the e-waste to sort materials, then distribute it to other downstream recycling department to further recover materials such as plastic and metals.
+The informal e-recycling industry refers to small e-waste recycling workshops with few (if any) automated procedures and workers equipped with personal protective equipment (PPE).
+On the other hand, the formal e-recycling industry comprises regular e-recycling facilities that sort e-waste materials using automated machinery and manual labor, with pollution control and PPE common.
+Sometimes formal e-recycling facilities dismantle the e-waste to sort materials, then distribute it to other downstream recycling departments to further recover materials such as plastic and metals.

-The health impact of e-waste recycling workers working in informal industry and formal industry are expect to be different in the extent.
-Studies in three recycling sites in China suggest that the health risks of workers from formal e-recycling facilities in Jiangsu and Shanghai were lower compared to those worked in informal e-recycling sites in Guiyu.
-The primitive methods used by unregulated backyard operators (e.g., the informal sector) to reclaim, reprocess, and recycle e-waste materials expose the workers to a number of toxic substances.
+The health impacts of e-waste recycling workers in the informal and formal sectors are expected to differ in extent.
+Studies in three recycling sites in China suggest that the health risks of workers from formal e-recycling facilities in Jiangsu and Shanghai were lower compared to those who worked in informal e-recycling sites in Guiyu.
+The primitive methods used by unregulated backyard operators (e.g., the informal sector) to reclaim, reprocess, and recycle e-waste materials expose the workers to many toxic substances.
 Processes such as dismantling components, wet chemical processing, and incineration are used and result in direct exposure and inhalation of harmful chemicals.
+Burning is common in informal recycling practices to recover metals from electronic waste.

-Safety equipment such as gloves, face masks, and ventilation fans are virtually unknown, and workers often have little idea of what they are handling.
+Such informal recycling can occur at landfill sites, where waste is distributed, or in separate areas overseen by families.
+Children often perform recycling duties in these families, in which case e-waste pollution has greater impacts on their developing health.
+Safety equipment such as gloves, face masks, and ventilation fans is virtually unknown, and workers often have little idea of what they are handling.

 In another study of e-waste recycling in India, hair samples were collected from workers at an e-waste recycling facility and an e-waste recycling slum community (informal industry) in Bangalore.
 Levels of V, Cr, Mn, Mo, Sn, Ti, and Pb were significantly higher in the workers at the e-waste recycling facility compared to the e-waste workers in the slum community.
-However, Co, Ag, Cd, and Hg levels were significantly higher in the slum community workers compared to the facility workers.
+However, Co, Ag, Cd, and Hg levels were significantly higher among slum community workers than among facility workers.

-Even in formal e-recycling industry, workers can be exposed to excessive pollutants.
-Studies in the formal e-recycling facilities in France and Sweden found workers' overexposure (compared to recommended occupational guidelines) to lead, cadmium, mercury and some other metals, as well as BFRs, PCBs, dioxin and furans.
-Workers in formal industry are also exposed to more brominated flame-retardants than reference groups.
+Even in the formal e-recycling industry, workers can be exposed to excessive pollutants.
+Studies of formal e-recycling facilities in France and Sweden found workers' overexposure (compared to recommended occupational guidelines) to lead, cadmium, mercury, and other metals, as well as BFRs, PCBs, dioxins, and furans.
+Workers in the formal industry are also exposed to higher levels of brominated flame retardants than the reference groups.

-Hazard controls

-For occupational health and safety of e-waste recycling workers, both employers and workers should take actions.
-Suggestions for the e-waste facility employers and workers given by California Department of Public Health are illustrated in the graphic.